-To fry the chicken, fill up a deep pan with about 2 inches of oil.
+As I opted to fry, you’ll start by filling up a deep pan with about 2 inches of oil.
 Heat up the oil over medium heat until the oil reaches a temperature of 350°F. Use a candy thermometer or deep-fry thermometer to check the temperature.
 If you don’t have a thermometer, it usually takes 12-15 minutes for the oil to reach a temperature of 350°F. Or, you could put a kernel of popcorn into the pan of oil as soon as you begin heating up the oil.
 As soon as that kernel pops, the oil is ready!

 Work in batches to slowly drop the marinated chicken into the hot oil.
 Fry the pieces for 3-4 minutes, or until golden brown.
 Place the chicken on a plate lined with a paper towel to drain.
 After each batch of chicken, be sure to check the temperature of the oil before adding more chicken.
 The temperature may drop after frying each batch.
 Add the fried chicken to the sweet and sour sauce, tossing to coat.
-Serve hot, garnished with sesame seeds and green onions, and a side of fried rice.

 Sweet and Sour Chicken